Monday, March 8

 When smokers quit -- What are the benefits over time?

-12 hours after quitting: The carbon monoxide level in your blood drops to normal.
+20 minutes after quitting: Your heart rate and blood pressure drops.12 hours after quitting: The carbon monoxide level in your blood drops to normal.

 2 weeks to 3 months after quitting: Your circulation improves and your lung function increases.